 The Osprey Mutant 52 is an excellent all-around mountaineering pack for longer trips, more complex objectives, and multi-day adventure in winter conditions.

 The Mutant 52 does not hold quite the same standard in this metric as its smaller cousin, the 38-liter version.
 We think the main reason it falls behind in this category is due to the collar design of the main compartment.
-This pack has an asymmetrical collar which does not extend upward in a cylindrical fashion like most similar mountaineering packs.
-This makes the opening very wide, and makes packing easier, but it reduces the amount you can cram into the top of the backpack.
-With a more cylindrical collar, we can stuff a lot of compressible items, into every inch of the expandable space.
-Then we could compress it all down with a center strap or the lid of the pack.
+This pack has an asymmetrical collar that does not extend upward in a cylindrical fashion like most similar mountaineering packs.
+This makes the opening very wide and makes packing easier, but it reduces the amount you can cram into the top of the backpack.
+With a more cylindrical collar, you can stuff a lot of compressible items into every inch of the expandable space, then compress it all down with the rope keeper strap or the lid of the pack.

-Otherwise, the material and ease of packing remains similar to the Mutant 38, with slightly stretchy fabrics that allow you to squeeze something in to every last inch of this pack—up until you run out of room at the collar.
-To keep this pack reasonably comfortable, we think it was a wise choice to limit the size of this pack, and make it difficult to truly overstuff it.
+Otherwise, the material and ease of packing remain similar to the Mutant 38, with slightly stretchy fabrics that allow you to squeeze something into every last inch — up until you run out of room at the collar.
+To keep this pack reasonably comfortable, we think it was a wise choice to limit the size of this pack and make it difficult to truly overstuff.